alexi.sh

 3. Relay candidates: TURN server addresses used when direct connectivity fails.

-The critical issue is that this gathering happens synchronously when RTCPeerConnection is instantiated, before any user interaction or permission grant.
+Here is the critical issue.
+This gathering happens synchronously the moment RTCPeerConnection is created.
+It runs before any user interaction or permission grant.
 A script can run:

 const pc = new RTCPeerConnection({ iceServers: [{ urls: 'stun:stun.l.google.com:19302' }] });